Newsom proposes $100 million to help tribes purchase ancestral lands - Santa Barbara News-Press

 State officials aim to address these issues with legislative leaders over the next three months to work the proposal into the upcoming budget.

-Around 6 million acres – equivalent to 24% of the land – are conserved and 16% of coastal waters.
+Around 6 million acres — equivalent to 24% of the land — are conserved, as well as 16% of coastal waters.
 State officials said Friday that they hope to conserve the 6 million acres in a way that “expands access for California to be outdoors,” particularly in communities that don’t have as much access.